 Learners at my workshop were a little taken aback at what was involved in setting a strong password and were refreshingly honest about how weak their current passwords are.

 If you find yourself in the same boat I recommend you start my making a list of all the online accounts your currently have and what passwords you use for them.
-Once you’ve done that, start to work your way through your list, starting with your most important accounts (which will generally be your email and baking accounts, followed by social media).
+Once you’ve done that, start to work your way through your list, starting with your most important accounts (which will generally be your email and banking accounts, followed by social media).

 Use unique passwords